-2.26 Where a building contains more than one dwelling (such as in a terrace of houses or in a block of flats), either each individual dwelling should have a DER that is equal to or less than its TER, or the average DER is equal to or less than the average TER.
+2.32 Where a building contains more than one dwelling (such as in a terrace of houses or in a block of flats), either each individual dwelling should have a DER that is less than its TER by at least the margin provided in paragraph 2.48, or the average DER is less than the average TER by at least the margin provided in paragraph 2.48.
 These are floor area weighted averages.